 15. Establish and maintain a regional bulletin for the general information of States regarding aircraft and operators which are in violation of ICAO RVSM approval, performance and fleet monitoring requirements so that appropriate actions can be taken to preserve safety levels in their sovereign RVSM airspace.

-16. Produce, and submit to EANPG for approval, an annual safety RVSM report, including the assessment of the operational and technical risk measured against the published Target Level of Safety.
+16. Produce, and submit to EASPG for approval, an annual safety RVSM report, including the assessment of the operational and technical risk measured against the published Target Level of Safety.
 The report shall also include all safety related issues associated with the continued operation of RVSM in the ICAO EUR region..

-17. Participate in RVSM related discussions at EANPG and associated sub groups.
-Implement and/or monitor applicable RVSM related EANPG decisions and conclusions.
+17. Participate in RVSM related discussions at EASPG and associated sub groups.
+Implement and/or monitor applicable RVSM related EASPG decisions and conclusions.

 receive reports of non-compliance (Doc 9869 refers) with RSP180 and RCP240 from other RMAs and transmitting reports to the respective State of the operator/aircraft;